tharaka-mts/Hotel-Billing-System/README.md

 Created for hotel and restaurant using java fx, hibernate and mysql.
 Create the database hotel_and_resturant_billing_system.
 Then import the sql backup file.
 Add all libraries.
 And run the program.

 To download javafx-sdk - https://gluonhq.com/products/javafx/

+Change (.)idea files to .idea othervise project will not open.

 /** For Admin login (can view from database) **/ username - Admin